enzo-project/enzo-e/doc/source/design/design-timestep.rst

 method up to the given amount, and :code:`dt_ratio_max` > 1.0 allows for super-cycling a method up to the given amount.
 Note that both can be "engaged", so that a method can either super- or sub-cycle with respect to other methods.
-The amount is relative to a methods with :code:`dt_ratio_min` = :code:`dt_ratio_max` = 1.
+The amount is relative to methods with :code:`dt_ratio_min` = :code:`dt_ratio_max` = 1.

 * :code:`Adapt : time_step_type`

-Adaptive time-stepping is enabled using :code:`Adapt : time_step_type`
+Adaptive time stepping is enabled using :code:`Adapt : time_step_type`
-which has allowed values :code:`none` (default), :code:`method` (for sub-/super-cycling), and :code:`block` (for local adaptive time-stepping).
+which has allowed values :code:`none` (default), :code:`method` (for sub-/super-cycling), and :code:`block` (for local adaptive time stepping).
 The type can be a list containing both :code:`block` and :code:`method`.